Classic Sweet Potato Casserole

 This classic sweet potato casserole is topped with mini marshmallows and made with only 6 ingredients.
 It’s creamy, delicious and the perfect side dish for Thanksgiving.

 Sweet potato casserole has always been my favorite dish!
 My mom made it at least three times a year growing up and I was always a huge fan.
-Her version has a brown sugar pecan topping, but Isaac grew up with traditional sweet potato casserole with mini marshmallows on top.
+Her version has a brown sugar pecan topping, which I recreated with my healthy sweet potato casserole, but Isaac grew up with traditional sweet potato casserole with marshmallows on top.

 Without fail, every year Isaac requests the classic version so I finally decided to give it a go and… whoa, it turned out to be so delicious!
-I am honestly kind of surprised at how much I liked this version.
+I am honestly kind of surprised at how much I liked this sweet potato casserole recipe.
 Usually I’m all about the crunch of the pecan topping.
 That said, the marshmallows actually get a little crisp with this version so maybe that’s why I’m a fan.

 Table of Contents

-- Easy to make: With just 6 simple ingredients, this recipe is straightforward and hassle-free, perfect for beginners or those looking for a quick and easy holiday side dish.
+- Easy to make – With just 6 simple ingredients, this recipe is straightforward and hassle-free, perfect for those looking for a quick and easy holiday side dish.

 Ingredients Needed

-- coconut sugar – the perfect sweetener adding a rich depth of flavor to the sweet potatoes.
-You can also use brown sugar here.
+- coconut sugar or brown sugar – the perfect sweetener adding a rich depth of flavor to the sweet potatoes and a nice molasses flavor.

 - unsalted butter – helps to keep this casserole moist while binding the sweet potato filling together.